chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

          DEVICE:= xc7a200t_test

-Line 7 defines the family for your FPGA.
+:ref:`Line 7 <makefile-example>` defines the family for your FPGA.
 For example basys3 and arty boards are from the artix7 family while zybo boards are from the zynq7 series.

-As shown on line 9 of the example Makefile, you will also need to define the specific FPGA part number for your chip.
+As shown on :ref:`line 9 <makefile-example>` of the example Makefile, you will also need to define the specific FPGA part number for your chip.
 To do this you need to add the following line of code to your Makefile depending on your hardware: